brianholland/StarPlot/README.md

 1. plotting the results in 3-D.

 The example is the brighter stars within 50 light-years.
 The plot can be turned around interactively when it's run.
-Speaking of which: run the code by downloading the Python bit, and typing
+Speaking of which: run the code in StarPlot.py on your machine by  downloading it and typing

 ```
 python StarPlot.py
 ```

-at the command line.
+at the command line in its directory.
 You'll have to be on the 'Net since it grabs the coordinates from http://www.atlasoftheuniverse.com/50lys.html.
 Also, please visit that page.